Martha Gellhorn: War in Europe and marriage to Hemingway

 Gellhorn met Ernest Hemingway during a 1936 Christmas family trip to Key West, Florida.
 Gellhorn had been hired to report for Collier's Weekly on the Spanish Civil War, and the pair decided to travel to Spain together.
-They celebrated Christmas of 1937 in Barcelona.
+The seven dispatches she sent from the Spanish battlefront from July 17, 1937 to November 1938 mostly dealt with the condition and anguish suffered by the civilians.
+Gellhorn and Hemingway celebrated Christmas of 1937 in Barcelona.
 In Germany, she reported on the rise of Adolf Hitler; in the spring of 1938, months before the Munich Agreement, she was in Czechoslovakia.
 After the outbreak of World War II, she described these events in the novel A Stricken Field (1940).
 She later reported the war from Finland, Hong Kong, Burma, Singapore, and England.

-In June 1944, Gellhorn applied to the British government for press accreditation to report on the Normandy landings; her application, like those of all female journalists, was denied.
-Lacking official press credentials, she posed as a nurse and was allowed onto a hospital ship where she promptly locked herself in a bathroom.
-Upon landing two days later she saw the many wounded and became a stretcher-bearer.
+In June 1944, Gellhorn applied to the British government for press accreditation to report on the Normandy landings; her application, like those of all female journalists, was refused.
+Lacking official press credentials, she drove to the south coast of England and, claiming to be a nurse, was allowed onto an American hospital ship about to depart for France.
+She promptly locked herself in a bathroom and crossed the Channel as a stowaway.
+Upon landing two days later, near Omaha Beach, she went ashore with a medical team to help recover wounded soldiers.
+For breaching military regulations, Gellhorn was subsequently arrested and stripped of her war correspondent accreditation.
+This did not stop her hitching a flight to Italy and then continuing to file reports throughout the war for Collier's.
 Later she recalled, "I followed the war wherever I could reach it."
-She was the only woman to land at Normandy on D-Day on 6 June 1944.
+She was the only woman correspondent to land at Normandy on D-Day on 6 June 1944.
 She was among the first journalists to report from Dachau concentration camp after it was liberated by U.S. troops on 29 April 1945.